Break Free (song): Production and composition

-"Break Free" was written by Savan Kotecha, Zedd and Max Martin and produced by the latter two.
+"Break Free" was written by Savan Kotecha and its producers Zedd and Max Martin.

 The song was originally intended for Austin Mahone, however the recording never materialized due to conflicting schedules as Mahone was working on his 2013 single "Say Somethin".
 In a May 2014 interview during which he talked about "Break Free", Zedd spoke about wanting to collaborate with Grande after hearing her voice for the first time at a Universal showcase event where she sang live.
 He said, "I was backstage and I heard someone sing.
 And I didn't know who it was, and I just said 'I want to make a song with whoever is singing right now.'
 I didn't know who it was, and it turned out to be her.
 And luckily, now there's a song!"

-"Break Free" is a EDM and electro track, a departure from Grande's typically pop and R&B music.
+"Break Free" is an EDM and electro track, a departure from Grande's typically pop and R&B music.
 She first spoke about collaborating on a song with Zedd in late April in an interview with Billboard, where she described the song as "fantastic and super experimental for me" and further stated, "I never thought I'd do an EDM song, but that was an eye-opening experience, and now all I want to do is dance."
 Grande later talked about the song at Wango Tango and shared that she wanted it to be the next single.

 According to the sheet music published at Musicnotes.com by Kobalt Music Services America, "Break Free" is written in the key of G minor with vocals spanning from G_{3} to B♭_{5}.
 The song features two grammatically incorrect lines, "Now that I've become who I really are" and "I only wanna die alive".
 Grande told Time magazine that she disagreed with Martin and refused to sing grammatically incorrect lyrics, but Martin urged her to do so because "It's funny".
 This usage would ten years later be compared with Sabrina Carpenter's song "Espresso" and its line "That's that me espresso".